My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 I displayed the cameras from my youth in The War Room for years.
 After retirement, I gave most of them away or sold them.
 I kept my Canon A-1 and Uncle Ed's Mamiya-6.
 I have Dad's 35mm Rangefinder.

-The guy in the Stanton camera museum is cut from a different cloth.
+The guy in the Stanton Camera Museum is cut from a different cloth.

 I went there yesterday.
 This is not a museum but a huge collection of film cameras and equipment.
 There were so many cameras that the place was cluttered, resembling the inside of a hoarder's house.
 It was hard to navigate.